 Foot Zone Therapy, in some form, has been practiced as a healing method for thousands of years.
-Hieroglyphics and ancient paintings depicting this therapy have been found in Egypt and India.
+Hieroglyphics and ancient paintings depicting Physicians working on the feet of their patient have been found in Egypt and India.
 Paintings from China also show similar treatments being done on the feet.
 Native Americans also have a tradition of healing through the feet.

 The modern history of Zone Therapy begins with Dr. William Fitzgerald, (1872-1946) an American nose and throat surgeon.
 He developed a theory describing the electrical circuits or meridians in the body.
 In the early 1900’s he mapped the 10 invisible energy zones that run up and down the body extending from the ends of the toes and fingers to the corresponding zones in the body.
 These Zones are made up purely of ENERGY.
 Dr. Fitzgerald recognized that by applying direct pressure to certain areas of the Zones of the body, he could stop pain or create an anesthetic reaction in the corresponding part of the body within the same zone.
 Dr. Edwin Bowers documented his work and he and Dr. George Starr, a colleague of Dr. Fitzgerald, popularized this modality further by teaching others their method which they called Zone Therapy.

 Dr. Joe Riley, M.D., N.D., practiced this method extensively, building upon the foundations and theories of Zone Therapy.
 He discovered that the zones mapped by Dr. Fitzgerald extended to the bottoms of the feet.
 He also developed a hooking technique.

 Eunice D. Ingham, a therapist in Dr. Riley’s office, worked with Dr. Riley to map the reflexes on the feet.
 She named the modality Reflexology, wrote books on the modality, and traveled around the country teaching Reflexology .